 - PhD (Forest Ecology) Oregon State University, USA - 1988

-The knowledge on aerial spraying technology has also been put to good use in New Zealand with Brian’s involvement in a number of Technical Advisory Groups formed by the Ministry of Agriculture and Forestry to provide advice on a range of pest eradication programmes.
+The knowledge on aerial spraying technology has also been put to good use in New Zealand with Brian’s involvement in a number of Technical Advisory Groups formed by the Ministry of Primary Industries to provide advice on a range of successful pest eradication programmes.

 - Science management

 - 2019: Science New Zealand Lifetime Achievement Award.